sdias/win-10-virtual-desktop-enhancer/README.md

 ### Tray Icon

 A new tray icon will be available.
 It indicates the number of the current desktop (1-9).
-If you click on it the desktop management screen will be displayed.
+If you click on it the desktop management screen is displayed.

-The icons will have white text over black background.
+The icons have white text over black background.
 An inverted color scheme is provided but will require minor tweaks to the script.

 ### Custom Wallpapers Per Desktop